Apadmi-Engineering/Mockzilla/CONTRIBUTING.md

 4. Deploy the release to maven central from [https://s01.oss.sonatype.org/#stagingRepositories](https://s01.oss.sonatype.org/#stagingRepositories).
 5. Close the release branch as per GitFlow standards.
 Tag the merge into `main` with the version name.
 6. In the right hand panel in Github.
 Create a release with the newly created tag.
 Follow the instructions to create release notes and finalise the release.
-7. Do the same on the SPM repo: https://github.com/Apadmi-Engineering/SwiftMockzilla.